An Amazing 14-Vehicle Light Painting in a Garage Condo

 The left section of the Route 66 diorama features Cline's Garage, Cline's Flying C Ranch, the Flying C Cafe, and Homer's Used Cars Parts Junkyard.
 Oh yeah, tther''s lots of cool period cars and trucks from the Franklin Mint too!

 The center section of the Route 66 diorama (below) features the centerpiece of the display, the Tower Court.
 This is as it looked in the 1940's.
-During that time period, it was common for motels to be called "courts".
+During that time period, it was common for motels to be called "Courts".
 The fancier ones, like this one, all had a garage for each unit.

-The Tower Court is located in Albuquerque, New Mexico, and is on the National Registry of Historic Places.
+The real Tower Court is located in Albuquerque, New Mexico, and is on the National Registry of Historic Places.

 Part of a 3-image panorama of an amazing Route 66 diorama!
 This section features the Tower Court Motel as it looked like in the 1940's.